 If you have missing teeth, you are probably choosing between dental implants or a dental bridge.

 We offer both options for replacing missing teeth and can help you determine which is best for you.
 While dental implants offer the most lifelike replacement for missing teeth, they are not for everyone.
 Things that could disqualify you as a candidate for implants include bone health, age, and location of missing teeth.
+Still, Dr. Becker can perform pretreatments like gum disease or bone grafting to ensure you can get an implant bridge.

 The cost of both restorations is another major difference between implants and bridges.
 In most cases, dental implants will cost considerably more upfront.
 However, they are also less likely to need costly maintenance or repairs that will accumulate over the years.
 Implants may be less expensive in the long term.